 - Provide strategies for motivating students to read

 - Identify and describe strategies for reading intervention and learner-centered teaching

 - Explain how school reading programs can improve student literacy

-All the lessons in this chapter are accessible 24/7 via any computer, smartphone or tablet, enabling you to study anytime and anyplace your schedule allows.
-Review one, several or al the lessons based on how much you need to learn about ways to promote supportive learning and reading environments.
+All the lessons in this chapter are accessible 24/7 via any computer, smartphone or tablet, enabling you to study any time and any place your schedule allows.
+Review one, several or all the lessons based on how much you need to learn about ways to promote supportive learning and reading environments.
 Before taking your test, feel free to check your knowledge of this chapter by taking mini quizzes and a practice exam.
 Any questions you have about specific lesson topics can be submitted to our experts via the Dashboard.

 Earning College Credit

 Did you know… We have over 220 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.